pupilfirst/wd301-scripts/react-router/deploying-to-netlify/README.md

 npm run build
 ```

-Next, specify the directory to deploy, which in this case is `build`.
+Next, while specifying the directory to deploy, leave the selection to the default `dist` folder.

 When prompted to create a `netlify.toml` file with these build settings, enter `Y` and confirm.